How to lodge a complaint with the European Court of Human Rights

 There is an official form to fill in to lodge a complaint.
 You will need to enter the following information:

-• Identification details: your name, surname, date of birth, nationality, address and contact details and the identification details of your representative (if you have one).
+• Identifying information: your name, surname, date of birth, nationality, address and contact details, and the identifying details of your representative (if you have one).

 • Country against which you are making a complaint